mohanapriya2308/jsonmerge/README.md

 M-Number of root keys
 K-Number of entires in array of a given root key

 The time complexity would be O(N.M.K).
-Under the given test cases N and M are negligible O(K)
+Under the given test cases N and M are negligible O(K).

+I have used to Windows OS to build and run the modules.

-To run the program,
+##To run the program,

 1.For the given base case output, run `python jsonmerge.py` and merged file will be present in the input folder.